Queenstown, New Zealand: Retail

 Queenstown has a tourist-focused shopping area, centred around the Queenstown Mall.
 The public pedestrian street opened in 1990, and includes Reading Cinemas.

-O'Connells Shopping Centre also opened in 1990, and is due to undergo an upgrade in 2021.
+O'Connells Shopping Centre also opened in 1990, and was upgraded from 2020 through 2022.

 In 1986, Queenstown was granted an exemption to allow shops to open every day of the year except Christmas Day, Easter Sunday and before 12 noon on Anzac Day (at the time, shops in New Zealand were required to close on Sundays and public holidays).
 The exemption was extended in 1990 allow shops to open on Easter Sunday.
-The exemption applies to all shops in a 35 km radius of the intersection of Camp Street and Ballarat Street in central Queenstown, and makes Queenstown and the Lake Wakatipu basin one of only three areas in New Zealand where shops may open on Good Friday (the other two are Picton and Paihia).
+The exemption applies to all shops within a 35 km radius of the intersection of Camp Street and Ballarat Street (the location of the Queenstown post office in 1986), and makes Queenstown and the Lake Wakatipu basin one of only three areas in New Zealand where shops may open on Good Friday (the other two are Picton and Paihia).